-In February 2014, the CalPERS Board adopted new actuarial assumptions.
+No changes have occurred to the actuarial assumptions since the CalPERS Board adopted new actuarial assumptions in February 2014.
 The most significant change to the actuarial assumptions that the Board adopted was the inclusion of future mortality improvement.
-The actuarial assumptions adopted by the Board are designed to ensure greater sustainability and soundness of the defined benefit pension plans, and will be better at predicting future experience resulting in more secure retirement benefits in the decades to come.
+The actuarial assumptions adopted by the Board are designed to ensure greater sustainability and soundness of the defined benefit pension plans, and they will be better at predicting future experiences resulting in more secure retirement benefits in the decades to come.
 The current experience study was based on demographic CalPERS data for years 1997 to 2011.
 The study focused on recent patterns of termination, death, disability, retirement and salary increases.
 These new assumptions were reflected in the total pension liabilities as of June 30, 2013.
-The 2013 liabilities were rolled forward to the measurement date of June 30, 2014, using standard update procedures.